arvigeus/AZ-204/Questions/App Service Diagnostics.md

 Answer: Enable `AppServiceAppLogs` sent to `Log Analytics`.

-Explanation: The `Azure Log Analytics` service provides a platform for comprehensive log management and analytics.
+The `Azure Log Analytics` service provides a platform for comprehensive log management and analytics.
 By enabling `AppServiceAppLogs` under `Diagnostics` settings and setting the destination to send logs to `Log Analytics`, you allow the monitoring team to query and analyze these logs.
 The other `AppServiceAppLogs` options, while valid Azure services, do not provide the same level of log querying and analysis capabilities as `Log Analytics`.
 `AppServiceConsoleLogs` is incorrect because it is not the appropriate setting for this requirement.
 `AllMetrics` settings are collected by agents on to the App Service and report the usage of host resources.
 These are items like CPU usage, memory usage, and disk I/O used.